 The market is full of data loss prevention tools and trying to find the right one can be overwhelming.
 I’ve spent hours investigating the many software options available, and a few stand out for their comprehensiveness and ease of use.
 While all the tools I’m recommending are paid, some have free trials.
 I found open-source DLP solutions simply don’t provide the same rigorous level of protection, and they’re not sufficiently reliable to be trusted with your most important asset: your customers’ data.

-SolarWinds offers two of the best data loss prevention tools on the market.
-While both provide excellent protection against data loss, I’m ranking SolarWinds® Security Event Manager slightly above SolarWinds Access Rights Manager (more on this tool below) because it includes USB Defender, which protects one of the most vulnerable—and most overlooked—points on a network.
+SolarWinds offers two of the best data loss prevention software on the market.
+While both provide excellent data protection against data loss, I’m ranking SolarWinds® Security Event Manager slightly above SolarWinds Access Rights Manager (more on this tool below) because it includes USB Defender, which protects one of the most vulnerable—and most overlooked—points on a network.

 SEM takes the hard work out of protecting your sensitive data through constant monitoring across your network.
 It collects, centralizes, monitors, and analyzes user activity logs, so you can get visibility into the actions of all the users on your network, with real-time reporting if any of those actions violate your business’s policies.

 One of the best things about SEM is it makes reacting to threats easy with its automated responses.
-While the software comes with built-in templates for rules and responses to threats, it also gives you the opportunity to easily make your own rules for automatic responses to the threats your business is most concerned with.
+While the software comes with built-in templates for rules and responses to insider threats, it also gives you the opportunity to easily make your own rules for automatic responses to the threats your business is most concerned with.

 SolarWinds SEM installs on Windows Server and complies with security standards including PCI DSS, HIPAA, and SOX.
 You can download a 30-day free trial to test out the fully functional software for yourself.